poikilos/nether/README.md

 Poikilos' fork is a replacement for nether which does not have The Nether, but has nether blocks (including nether:portal generation; but the portal doesn't teleport, nor create destination nodes).
+The nodes are only available via the `/give` command--the purpose of this fork is to allow builds from worlds with The Nether to be placed in worlds without The Nether.

 ## License of source code: